lemeiyu/MovieRecommendation/README.md

 The recommendation system uses Spark MLlib for Machine Learning using the Python API.
 The front end is built using a Flask server and HTML/CSS and JavaScript for the interface.
-A RESTful JSON API is used to send requests to Spark as well as receive the output from the algorithms.
+A RESTful JSON API is used to send requests to Spark as well as receive the output from the server.

 ## Setup
 - Download Spark from http://spark.apache.org/downloads.html